abdulhakim-altunkaya/bnb_patika_AMM/README.md

 # PandaSwap :panda_face:

 PandaSwap is a Decentralized Exchange (DEX) built on the BINANCE Smart Chain (BSC) network, providing users with a platform to securely swap their ERC-20 tokens.
+The Dex is based on Automated Market Maker (AMM) system.
 This project is developed by Abdulhakim Altunkaya for the BNB Patika Course.

 ## Contract Addresses